viamrobotics/docs/docs/program/CLI.md

 |        argument     |       description
 | ----------- | ----------- | -----------
 | status     | retrieve robot status for a specified robot part
 | run     |  run a component or service command, optionally at a specified interval.
-For commands that return data in their response, this can be thus be used to stream data at this interval
+For commands that return data in their response, you can use this to stream data.
 | logs     |  get logs for the specified robot part
 | shell     |  access a robot part securely via secure shell.
 This feature must be enabled.
 | help      | return help